hotwired/turbo-site/_source/handbook/04_streams.md

 ## Streaming From HTTP Responses

 Turbo knows to automatically load stream elements when they arrive in response to form submissions with a MIME type of `text/vnd.turbo-stream.html`.
-Turbo itself adds this type to the `Accept` header to let the server know that these responses are possible.
-It's therefore easily possible to tailor your server responses to deal with both Turbo Streams and regular redirects or other responses for clients that don't want the streams (such as native applications).
+Turbo itself adds this type to the [Accept][] header requests initiated by non-GET form submissions to let the server know that these responses are possible.
+Ensuring that the value is present in the [Accept][] header enables servers to tailor their responses to deal with both Turbo Streams and regular redirects or other responses for clients that don't want the streams (such as native applications).

 In a Rails controller, this would look like: